skywind3000/BasicBitmap/README.md

 DirectDrawSurface in *Video Memory* takes the benefit of hardware acceleration which is definitely faster than BasicBitmap.
 If you really need hardware acceleration, use OpenGL/DX as well.

-*BasicBitmap* is a software implementation which aims to achieve the best performance in all other software implementations (like GDI/GDI+, DirectDraw/SDL in System Memory, for examples).
+*BasicBitmap* is a software implementation which aims to achieve the best performance in all other software implementations: like GDI/GDI+, DirectDraw/SDL in System Memory, for examples.

 So just compare to DirectDrawSurface in *System Memory*.
-Use it in the condition that you only need a lightweight software solution (eg. GUI/Cross Platform/hardware unavailable/image processing/video compositing).
+Use it in the condition that you only need a lightweight software solution: GUI/Cross Platform/hardware unavailable/image processing/video compositing, etc.